ibm-cloud-docs/vpc/vpn-client-to-site-auth-rules.md

 3. Select the Client VPN endpoint where the authorization rule is applied (DEPENDS ON UI—steps might be more complex)
 4. Select Revoke ingress (may be different name)

-## Removing authorization rules using the CLI
+## Removing authorization rules by using the CLI
 {: #ui-remove-auth-rule}
 {: cli}

 Remove an authorization rule using the `revoke-client-vpn-ingress` command.

-## Viewing authorization rules using the UI
+## Viewing authorization rules by using the UI
 {: #ui-view-auth-rule}
 {: ui}